 - you must not make any reductions from daily takings for till shortages that result from theft of cash, fraudulent refunds and voids or poor cash handling by staff

-For further details about cash handling, see VAT Notice 727/3 Retail schemes: How to work the Point of Sale scheme.
+For further details about cash handling, see Point of Sale Retail Scheme (VAT Notice 727/3).

-Yes.
-If you are involved in part-exchange, sale or return, credit sales, deposits, vouchers, coupons, or other special transactions, you will have to make other adjustments to your daily takings.
-VAT Notice 727/3 Retail schemes: How to work the Point of Sale scheme will help.
+If you’re involved in part-exchange, sale or return, credit sales, deposits, vouchers, coupons, or other special transactions, you will have to make other adjustments to your daily takings.
+The Point of Sale Retail Scheme (VAT Notice 727/3) will help.
 The rules for these adjustments apply to businesses using the Flat Rate Scheme in the same way that they apply to businesses using the normal VAT system.
-If you are in doubt then contact VAT: general enquiries.
+If you’re in doubt then contact the VAT helpline.

 10.7 Special rules for florists

-Special rules apply if you are a member of organisations such as Interflora, Teleflorist or Flowergram.
+Special rules apply if you’re a member of organisations such as Interflora, Teleflorist or Flowergram.

-- when you receive payment direct from your customer, you are the sending member and must include the amount the customer pays you in your daily gross takings
+- you receive payment direct from your customer, you’re the sending member and must include the amount the customer pays you in your daily gross takings

-- when you deliver flowers ordered by customers at another florist, you are the executing member and you must add the order value and the VAT shown, from the monthly Agency self billed invoice, to your flat rate turnover.
-This will be the gross figure
+- you deliver flowers ordered by customers at another florist, you’re the executing member and you must add the order value and the VAT shown, from the monthly agency self billed invoice, to your flat rate turnover – this will be the gross figure

-- when orders taken by you are delivered by other florists, the invoice from the agency will show the value of these orders as a purchase figure plus VAT.
-The figures shown may be net or gross depending on which agency is used.
-The input tax is always shown but this amount cannot be reclaimed under the Flat Rate Scheme
+- orders taken by you’re delivered by other florists, the invoice from the agency will show the value of these orders as a purchase figure plus VAT – the figures shown may be net or gross depending on which agency is used – the input tax is always shown but this amount cannot be reclaimed under the Flat Rate Scheme

 11. Changes to your business

-11.2 What if the increase in my turnover is a one-off?
+11.2 If the increase to your turnover is a one-off